 Itinerary Open +Close -

-Day 1: We fly to Oslo where we will spend the night in a hotel airport.
-Over dinner we can discuss the adventure that lies ahead.
+Day 1: We fly to Oslo and then on to Longyearbyen.
+Over dinner we can discuss the adventure that is ahead.

-Driving, travelling and working from the snowmobiles today will be a reasonably locally focussed day and so after breakfast we will head out for our first excursion on the snowmobiles in the area immediately around Longyearbyen where we could find Arctic Fox, Ptarmigan and Reindeer.
-For our first day, and to help get us used to the snow mobiles we will have lunch in town, and head out shortly after lunch to continue our search for the local wildlife.
+Days 3 – 8: Driving, travelling and working from the snowmobiles today will be a reasonably locally focussed day and so after breakfast we will head out for our first excursion on the snowmobiles in the area immediately around Longyearbyen where we could find Arctic Fox, Ptarmigan and Reindeer.
+For our first day, and to help get us used to them we will have lunch in town, and head out shortly after again and continue the search.

 Our basic programme is to head out each day to allow us to search for the best and most dramatic locations for Arctic winter photography.
 Precisely where we end up and how long it takes to get there will very much depend on the weather conditions and what we find on the way in terms of photographic opportunities, so we will need to remain flexible.
 Our guides are experts and their local knowledge will be a valuable tool.
 We will make plans each morning based on the weather conditions.
 Our number one aim is to find Polar Bears in this beautiful winter landscape and we will be heading to some well-known locations where Polar Bears are often seen hunting the breeding Ringed Seals.
 To get to these locations takes a long time so the days will be very long.
 We have a number of locations to search and will be visiting them throughout this trip, and our guides are totally flexible in terms of timings too so based on the days conditions we can have early starts, late finishes or a combination of both all in order to maximise the photographic opportunities and make the most of the extended sunsets and sunrises at this time of the year, the last few weeks before 24 hour daylight arrives for the summer.